-In 2017, she completed a Master of Music in recorder under the tutelage of Prof. Peter Holtslag at the Hochschule für Musik und Theater Hamburg.
-Prior to this, she received her Bachelor of Music with First Class Honours from the University of Auckland, studying under Jessica Shaw.
+In 2017, she completed a Master of Music in recorder at the Hochschule für Musik und Theater Hamburg, studying with Prof. Peter Holtslag.
+Prior to this, she was taught by Jessica Shaw at the University of Auckland, where she received her Bachelor of Music with First Class Honours.
 Her education has been augmented by masterclasses with Han Tol, Myriam Eichberger, Peter van Heyghen, and Martin Ripper, among others.

 Research | Current

-For her PhD research, Imogen is investigating baroque alto recorders in g’ and their repertoire, in terms of both historical practice and the implications of this for players today.
+For her PhD research, Imogen is investigating high-pitched baroque alto recorders and their repertoire, in terms of both historical practice and the implications of this for players today.
 As such, she is interested in the following broad research areas: